chiraag-kakar/nasa-apod/README.md

 ## Install

+1. Clone the repo

 ```sh
 git clone https://github.com/sophi-li/fetch.git
 ```

+2. Navigate into the repo

 ```sh
 cd fetch
 ```

+3. Add your API key

-Open Live Server with VSCode.
+4. Open Live Server with VSCode.

 ## Tutorial

-You can find a full tutorial on how to use the Fetch API in my blog post.
+You can find a full tutorial on how to use the Fetch API in my [blog post](https://sophiali.dev/javascript-fetch-api-with-nasa-api).

 ## Author